enetheru/godot-flatbuffers/Notes/Tracker.md

 - [ ] cleanup source generation so that it is just a copy paste of the addons folder
 - [ ] add fbs files to visible text files for filesytsem dock
 - [ ] add right click generate to code views
+- [ ] Notify user if creation date of fbs file is different to generated file and could use a re-gen

 ## flatc Generator

 - [ ] Check in Get* functions to check buffer size for at least minimum
 - [ ] Create* functions need to be able to take the object, not the offset, ie string instead of int
+- [ ] builder add_* function arguments need to be named with \_offset if they expect an offset instead of a value.

 ## syntax highlighting

 - [ ] check names for collision
 - [ ] parse includes for names
+- [ ] keep track of field names and highlight duplicates

 ***